Last updated on December 27, 2022

 There are many methods to tell if a diamond is real or fake, but most of them are not 100% reliable.
 However, using a diamond tester is one of the fastest and surest ways to tell if you deal with a real stone.
 But how does a diamond tester work, and what do we need to consider to get accurate test results?

 What Is a Diamond Tester?

-A diamond tester is a portable device used to check the authenticity of diamonds and test material for their thermal and electrical conductivity.
+A diamond tester is a portable device used to check the authenticity of diamonds and test materials for their thermal and electrical conductivity.
 It can accurately indicate if the stone is a real diamond based on the gem’s physical properties.

-Depending on the principle the tester utilizes, there are devices that measure thermal conductivity or electrical conductivity of the stone and multi-testers that combine both methods.
+Depending on the principle the tester utilizes, there are devices that measure the thermal conductivity or electrical conductivity of the stone and multi-testers that combine both methods.
 Diamond testers that use thermal conductivity measure the amount and speed with which heat travels through the stone, while the ones using electrical conductivity measure the amount and speed through which electricity travels through the gem.

 Diamond testers’ principle of operation is based on the fact that each type of gemstone has its chemical structure, meaning each of them conducts heat and electricity differently.
 In other words, heat or electricity will pass through an authentic diamond in a different way than it would through cubic zirconia, for example.

 To test if a diamond is real, you will need to place the tip of the tester on the stone’s surface and detect the rate at which heat or electricity moves through the gem.
 If the diamond is genuine, the device will indicate that on the display and give a sound signal.